pranaydogra/CyTOF_data_analysis/README.md

    7. Bar plots for select marker expression between clusters
    8. 2x2 plots of markers: a) manually enter 2 markers, b) provide a list of markers and automatically generate a matrix

+**Still to come:** Add statistics to bar plots.
+Subsample based on proportion instead of cell number.
+Color 2x2 plots based on level of expression of marker... and more.

 ## Part1 :- Read in and subsample CyTOF data
 **Open the fcs files within Python and merges the files in a single step w/o having to open the files in FCS Express or Flowjo.**